-In the discussions which led to the signing of the Reorganization Agreement, the respective managements of each of GTC, GFP, Tube Turns and Bell considered a number of factors, including: (i) the recent poor financial performance of GTC; (ii) the need to obtain long-term capital for operating activities within GTC; (iii) the potential to realize certain administrative operating synergies; (iv) the increased liquidity for and more efficient pricing of the shares of GFP, Tube Turns and Bell; (v) the potential to increase the efficiency of and access to debt and equity capital; and (vi) the potential to expand the range of career opportunities available to employees.
-See "The Reorganization--Reasons for the Reorganization; Recommendation of the Special Committee and the GTC Board;" "Reasons for the Reorganization; Recommendation of the Tube Turns Board;" and "Reasons for the Reorganization; Recommendation of the Bell Board."
+In the discussions which led to the signing of the Reorganization Agreement, the respective managements of each of GTC, GFP, Tube Turns and Bell considered a number of factors, including: (i) the recent poor financial performance of GTC; (ii) the need to obtain long-term capital for operating activities within GTC; (iii) the potential for operating efficiencies in certain administrative areas; (iv) the increased liquidity for and more efficient pricing of the shares of GFP, Tube Turns and Bell; (v) the potential to increase the efficiency of and access to debt and equity capital; and (vi) the potential to expand the range of career opportunities available to employees.
+Additionally, the managements of each of GTC, GFP, Tube Turns, and Bell, and the GTC Special Committee, considered certain negative factors, including the potential impact of litigation pending against Tube Turns.
+See "The Reorganization--Reasons for the Reorganization; Recommendation of the Special Committee and the GTC Board;" "Reasons for the Reorganization; Recommendation of the GFP Board;" "Reasons for the Reorganization; Recommendation of the Tube Turns Board;" "Reasons for the Reorganization; Recommendation of the Bell Board; " and "Risk Factors."